-New orders for US manufactured durable goods excluding defense fell 0.6 percent from a month earlier in May 2019, after a revised 3.3 percent slump in April while markets had forecast a 1.4 percent growth.
+New orders for US manufactured durable goods excluding defense rose 0.8 percent from a month earlier in November 2019, after being unchanged in October.
 Durable Goods Orders Ex Defense in the United States averaged 0.30 percent from 1992 until 2019, reaching an all time high of 25.50 percent in July of 2014 and a record low of -19.20 percent in August of 2014.